 The temple complex itself is about 65 kilometres (40 mi) from Datong City and hangs a staggering 75 metres (264 ft.) above the ground.
 It’s so high up that you could fit Buckingham Palace under it three times with room to spare!
 This architectural feat was achieved by chiselling holes into the cliff and then fitting large, load-bearing oak beams into the holes.
 The stilts below the temple are actually just for show and are there to make visitors feel more comfortable about its stability, as the beams wedged into the rock-face have safely held the structure up for centuries.
 Since it is located beneath a prominent outcropping in the rock, the temple is sheltered from sunlight and erosion, which is why it has remained in such spectacular condition.
 I doubt I’d look as good at 1,500!

-According to local historical records, the original temple was supposedly built by a single monk named Liao Ran during the Northern Wei Dynasty (386-534 AD).
-So either he was very tall or very brave!
-However, it underwent several rebuilds and restorations throughout the Ming (1368-1644) and Qing (1644-1912) dynasties to achieve its current glory.
+No one knows precisely who built the temple or who organised its construction, but many historians believe it was likely to have been masterminded by the King of the Northern Wei Dynasty (386-534 AD).
+However, according to one local legend, the original temple was built by a single monk named Liao Ran.
+Either he must have been very tall or very brave!
+The temple has undergone several rebuilds and restorations throughout the Ming (1368-1644) and Qing (1644-1912) dynasties to achieve its current glory.
 The temple complex itself is made up of 40 halls containing around 80 sculptures of copper, iron, terracotta, and stone.
 A stone staircase chiselled deep into the rock allows access to the temple, while the 6 main halls are connected by staircases, walkways, and boardwalks that provide a dizzying view of the drop below.
 Just don’t look down!

 Yet the wealth of information about this temple tends to leave researchers with more questions than answers, such as; why build it like this?
 And why dedicate it to not one religion, but three?
 Its strange appearance seems to be less for sacred reasons and more for practicality.
 The temple is so high up that it’s shielded from floods, while the rock-face above it protects it from heavy rainfall, snow, and long-term damage from sunlight.
 According to the principles of Taoism, all temples should be built far away from earthly noises, such as roosters crowing or dogs baying.
 This may also explain why it was built so far up, as I doubt any roosters are going to try flying that high!